Great Mosque of Durrës

-The Great Mosque of Durrës (Xhamia e Madhe), also called the New Mosque (Xhamia e Re) and also the Grand Mosque, (Note: The term Grand mosque is used in order to distinguish it from the Ottoman-era Fatih Mosque, called the Little mosque.) is a mosque, located in the port-town of Durrës, in the Durrës County of Albania.
+The Great Mosque of Durrës (Xhamia e Madhe), also called the New Mosque (Xhamia e Re) and also the Grand Mosque, (Note: The term Grand mosque is used in order to distinguish it from the Ottoman-era Fatih Mosque, called the Little mosque.) is a mosque built during the era of the Albanian Kingdom and located in the port-town of Durrës, in the Durrës County of Albania.
 The mosque is designated as a Cultural Monument of Albania.